 UNICEF

 When it comes to choosing a charity and helping children that are in need there are many choices.
 However, it is not that hard to choose the best out of them because United Nations International Children's Fund is a nonprofit organization that deliver development assistance and humanitarian for the children that are in need of help.
 This organization started back in World War II to provide healthcare and nourishment for the children that were in need.
 Now, UNICEF has been around for 70 years and works across 190 countries and territories to protect the rights of children.
 Helping children has been made easier with UNICEF because they are guaranteed to satisfy you by delivering to the children exactly what they need and have your money worth.
-With so many fraud charities that are out there that broke the trust of us there are still trustable good charities that has been out there to the world showing their support to the kids that are in need all over the world.
-It is back by the biggest International group in the world.
+With so many fraud charities that broke the trust of us there are still trustable good charities showing their support to kids that are in need all over the world.
+It is backed by the biggest International group in the world.

-There are many reasons why you should choose UNICEF.
+There are many reasons you should choose UNICEF.
 We live in a world where some are born with blessings, but some are born into nothing.
 Helping the unfortunate is necessary for the one that were blessed to do.
 It is nice to know we have so many organizations such as UNICEF to help the children and protect their rights.
 Corporations, celebrities, governments, and churches reach their hands to help the children.
-UNICEF started all the way from World War II to supply medicines, urgent care, and food to kids that were starving and in hurt from Europe to China.UNICEF does not only provide food but also provides health care, basic education, protection, and emergency relief.
+UNICEF started during World War II to supply medicines, urgent care, and food to kids that were starving and in hurt from Europe to China.UNICEF not only provides food but also provides health care, basic education, protection, and emergency relief.
 In USA, this united states fund allows the American youth to volunteer and fundraise by creating events such as Trick- or- Treat for UNICEF to make the helping children process more fun and memorable.
 The reasons include of you doing basically nothing but just giving support to the charity by money will do the job.
-Donating has made easier with their website and with just a few clicks you can starts to save lives and feel better about yourself.
+Donating is easier with their website and with just a few clicks you can starts to save lives and feel better about yourself.
 The most beautiful people are the ones that are selfless and always seek to help others.
 You will be surprised how helping others can bring you bigger smile and it is kind of meditating because when you do something good you can feel it in your heart.
 For those that can not help by money can actually volunteer and help in another way.
 Money is not the only way and there are other ways to help the children as well.